ldipotetjob/mojitoverde/content/posts/2017-04-12-scalaclassobject.md

 //res5: Option[PersonObj] = Some(Person Peter Gabriel born 1970 and live on )
 ```

-On code above, the unapply method returns Some(our_object) and  our_object will return the default method, toString, which has been overridden.
+In the code above, the unapply method returns Some(our_object) and  our_object will return the default method, toString, which has been overridden.

-A better example is the scala **List object**, so let's check apply and unapply methods:
+A better example is the scala **List object**, so let's check to apply and unapply methods:

 ```scala
 // List constructor